ncats/RaMP-DB/README.md

 mysql> exit;
 ```

-Here, we're calling the database ramp but you can use any name you'd like.
-Realize though that R package assumes that the name of the database is RaMP by default.
+Here, we are naming the database RaMP but you can use any name you'd like.
+It is worth noting though that the R package assumes that the name of the database is 'ramp' by default.
 So if you change the name, remember to pass that name as arguments in the R package functions.

 Second, populate the named database with the mysql dump file (which you can get from  inst/extdata/ramp.sql):
 ```